Kaneko Fumiko: Kaneko Fumiko and Pak Yol

 Kaneko (right) and her husband Pak Yol.

 Kaneko and Pak published two magazines that addressed the challenges faced by Koreans under Japanese imperial rule.
 While not directly involved in the Korean independence movement, the publications reflected their radical beliefs.
 Kaneko's articles for these magazines were among her most overt acts of activism.
 Between 1922 and 1923, they also founded a group called Futei-sha (Society of Malcontents), which Kaneko described as advocating for direct action against the government.

 Their activities attracted government attention, and they came under increased scrutiny.
 Following the 1923 Great Kantō Earthquake, widespread public anxiety led to fears that Koreans, many of whom were agitating for independence, might use the chaos to stage a rebellion.
 The Japanese government responded with mass arrests, primarily targeting Koreans, on limited evidence.
 Pak and Kaneko were among those arrested.

 After lengthy judicial proceedings, Kaneko and Pak were convicted of high treason for allegedly attempting to obtain bombs to assassinate Emperor Taishō or Hirohito.
 They confessed to the charges, though Kaneko's confession appears to have exaggerated her role, possibly as an act of self-sacrifice for their cause.
 During her trial, Kaneko wrote an autobiographical memoir.
 This memoir remains the primary source of information about her life.

 Kaneko and Pak, who had been romantically involved for most of their time together, were legally married a few days before their sentencing.
 Historian Hélène Bowen Raddeker identified as a move to "underscore the obvious irony in the fact that the Japanese state had united them legally in life before uniting them legally in death".
 Both were sentenced to death, but an imperial pardon commuted their sentences to life imprisonment.
-Kaneko rejected the pardon, tore it up, and refused to express gratitude to the emperor.
+Kaneko rejected the commutation, tore it up, and refused to express gratitude to the emperor.

 While Pak survived his imprisonment and was later released, Kaneko reportedly died by suicide in her prison cell in 1926.
 Her death occurred under suspicious circumstances.